mike99mac/nagios-doc/pkg-managers.md

     yarn add axios
 ```

+For more information, see https://en.wikipedia.org/wiki/Yarn_(package_manager)

 ### Snap
 **snap** is a universal package format and management system that aims to provide consistent application experiences across different Linux distributions.
+The Snap package manager, developed by Canonical (the company behind Ubuntu), is a system for distributing and managing applications on Linux.
+Here are some key points about Snap:

+Universal Packaging: Snap packages, or "snaps," are designed to work across a wide range of Linux distributions without modification.
+This contrasts with traditional package managers like apt for Debian/Ubuntu or rpm for Red Hat/Fedora, which often require distribution-specific packages.

+Snap has the following attributes:
+- Isolation: Snaps are containerized applications that include all necessary dependencies, ensuring that they run consistently regardless of the underlying system.
+This isolation can enhance security and stability.
+- Automatic Updates: Snap packages can be automatically updated.
+Users receive updates directly from the developers as soon as they are available, ensuring that applications are always up-to-date with the latest features and security patches.
+- Ease of Use: The Snap package manager simplifies the process of installing, updating, and managing software.
+Commands like snap install, snap refresh, and snap remove are straightforward and easy to remember.
+- Snap Store: Canonical provides the Snap Store, a centralized repository where developers can publish their snaps and users can browse and install them.
+This store makes it easy to discover and manage applications.
+- Compatibility: While Snap is designed to be distribution-agnostic, it works particularly well with Ubuntu and its derivatives.
+However, many other Linux distributions, including Fedora, Arch Linux, and openSUSE, also support snaps through the installation of the Snapd service.

+For more information, see https://en.wikipedia.org/wiki/Snap_(software)

 ### Flatpak
 **Flatpak** is another universal packaging format that focuses on application isolation and sandboxing.

+For more information, see https://en.wikipedia.org/wiki/Flatpak

 ### Containerization
 While not strictly package managers, containerization technologies like Docker and Kubernetes have become essential tools for deploying and managing applications in modern Linux environments.